Quillraven/Fleks/ReadMe.md

 One important topic for me throughout the development of Fleks was performance.
 For that I compared Fleks with Artemis-odb and Ashley in three scenarios which you can find in the **benchmarks** source set:

-1) **AddRemove**: creating 10_000 entities with a single component each and removing those entities
+1) **AddRemove**: Creates 10_000 entities with a single component each and removes those entities.
-2) **Simple**: stepping the world 1_000 times for 10_000 entities with an IteratingSystem for a single component that gets a `Float` counter increased by one every time
+2) **Simple**: Steps the world 1_000 times for 10_000 entities with an `IteratingSystem` for a single component that gets a `Float` counter increased by one every tick.
-3) **Complex**: stepping the world 1_000 times for 10_000 entities, two IteratingSystems and three components.
-It is a time-consuming benchmark because all entities get added/removed from the first system each update call.
+3) **Complex**: Steps the world 1_000 times for 10_000 entities with two `IteratingSystem` and three components.
+It is a time-consuming benchmark because all entities get added and removed from the first system each tick.
     - Each entity gets initialized with ComponentA and ComponentC.
     - The first system requires ComponentA, ComponentC and not ComponentB.
 It switches between creating ComponentB or removing ComponentA.
-That way every entity gets removed from this system each update call.
+That way every entity gets removed from this system each tick.
-    - The second system requires any ComponentA/B/C and removes ComponentC and adds ComponentA.
-That way every entity gets added again for the first system.
+    - The second system requires any ComponentA/B/C and removes ComponentB and adds ComponentA.
+That way every entity gets added again to the first system.

-I used [kotlinx-benchmark](https://github.com/Kotlin/kotlinx-benchmark) to create the benchmarks.
-Measurement is number of executed operations within 3 seconds.
+I used [kotlinx-benchmark](https://github.com/Kotlin/kotlinx-benchmark) to create the benchmarks with a measurement that represents the number of executed operations within three seconds.

 All Benchmarks are run within IntelliJ using the `benchmarksBenchmark` gradle task on my local computer.
 The hardware
 is: